Fresh Peach Pie Recipe (with Soda Cracker crust)

 Peach Layer:

-- 1 tbsp lemon juice (to prevent browning and add brightness)
+- 1 tablespoon lemon juice (to prevent browning and add brightness)

 - 3-4 ripe peaches, peeled and sliced